Oppenheimer security clearance hearing: Background

-Robert Oppenheimer

-Before World War II, J. Robert Oppenheimer had been professor of physics at the University of California, Berkeley.
-The scion of a wealthy New York family, he was a graduate of Harvard University, and had studied in Europe at the University of Cambridge in England, the University of Göttingen in Germany (where he had earned his doctorate in physics under the supervision of Max Born at the age of 23), and the University of Leiden in the Netherlands.
+Before World War II, Robert Oppenheimer had been professor of physics at the University of California, Berkeley.
+The scion of a wealthy New York family, he was a graduate of Harvard University and had studied in Europe at the University of Cambridge in England, the University of Göttingen in Germany (where he had earned his doctorate in physics at the age of 23 under the supervision of Max Born), and the University of Leiden in the Netherlands.
 As one of the few American physicists with a deep understanding of the new field of quantum mechanics, he was hired by the University of California in 1929.